 - Rewards Rate

 - 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
-6% Cash Back on select U.S. streaming subscriptions and 1% Cash Back on other purchases.
+6% Cash Back on select U.S. streaming subscriptions.
+3% Cash Back at U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more).
+1% Cash Back on other purchases.

 - Balance Transfer Fee

 If you need to finance new purchases or transfer a balance from another non-Amex card, the Blue Cash Preferred® Card from American Express offers an intro 0% on purchases for 12 months on purchases and an intro N/A on balance transfers (after, 13.99%-23.99% Variable APR).
 This is a decent amount of time for your to finance purchases interest-free and can save you money on interest payments, compared to carrying a balance on a high interest card.
 This card also comes with a rewards program where cardholders earn 3% cash back at U.S. gas stations, as well as – 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
-6% Cash Back on select U.S. streaming subscriptions and 1% Cash Back on other purchases.
-Take note that there is a $95 annual fee with this card, but it may be worthwhile.
+6% Cash Back on select U.S. streaming subscriptions.
+3% Cash Back at U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more).
+1% Cash Back on other purchases.
+Take note that there is a $0 introductory annual fee for one year, then $95 annual fee with this card, but it may be worthwhile.

 To see rates & fees for the Blue Cash Preferred® Card from American Express, please click here.